 Everyone has a great idea for a short film and a potential movie camera in their pocket, so no excuses.
-Here’s your chance to start filming and be in the running to share in over $40,000 worth of prizes and have your film screened on one of Australia's premiere screens in front of a global audience at our 2020 Gala Finals and SF3 Kids Finals, October 9-10th, 2020 at Event Cinemas George St in Sydney, Australia.
+Here’s your chance to start filming and be in the running to share in over $40,000 worth of prizes awarded annually, and have your film screened on one of Australia's premiere screens in front of a global audience at our 2021 Festival, November 27th and 28th, 2021.
+The festival will be both live and online, current Covid restrictions depending.

-Our finalist films and one feature film will be selected from all the entries to screen at SF3 2020.
-Last year we screened 31 films.
-We will be holding three live screenings and awards in an exciting venue partnership with Australia's largest cinema chain and home to premieres and Hollywood Galas, Event Cinemas George St, in Sydney, Australia.
-Our festival will include live screenings, red-carpet events, VIP party, networking events and masterclasses.
+Our finalist films and one feature film will be selected from all the entries to screen at SF3 2021.
+Last year we screened 85 films across all our categories!
+We will be holding live screenings and awards in Sydney, Australia and our festival will include live screenings, red-carpet events, VIP party, networking events and masterclasses.
 If the Covid-19 situation and lockdowns have not eased, we will host SF3 2020 online.

-In 2019, SF3 was held the weekend of September 14-15th at Event Cinemas, George St, right in the heart of Sydney, Australia.
+In 2019 and 2020, SF3 was held at Event Cinemas, George St, right in the heart of Sydney, Australia.
 We were one of the few festivals to go live in 2020 in a sell-out Sydney show!
-Our 2018 Gala Finals were a complete sell-out at the Sydney Opera House and our SF3 Kids and Shortlist Screenings were held at Event Cinemas Bondi Junction.
+Our 2018 Gala Finals were also a complete sell-out at the Sydney Opera House and our SF3 Kids and Shortlist Screenings were held at Event Cinemas Bondi Junction.
 From 2015-2018 we held our Gala Finals at the iconic art deco Chauvel Cinema in Paddington, Sydney.
 We are passionate advocates for the showcasing of the best smartphone films from all around the world, show up on Sydney's top big screens.

 Many of our past Top Ten and shortlisted films have been invited to screen around the world at our partner film festivals including the International Mobil Film Festival in San Diego, the Syria Mobile Film Festival and more.
 The opportunities are endless for smartphone filmmakers.